pratamastan/bangkit-capstone0143/README.md

 # bangkit-capstone0143
-NLP for detecting duplicate CRM reports
+Model for detecting paraphrases in Indonesian

 Trained on Quora question pair dataset, translated to Indonesian with Google Translate